turingschool/curriculum/source/projects/event_reporter.markdown

 6. `find state DC`
 7. `queue print by last_name` should print them alphabetically by last name
 8. `queue save to state_sample.csv`
-9. Open the CSV and inspect that it has the headers and data from step 7, but not the data from step 3.
+9. Open the CSV and inspect that it has the headers, the data from step 7, but not the data previously found in step 2.

-#### 4. Reading Your Data
+#### D. Reading Your Data

 1. `load`
 2. `find state MD`
 3. `queue save to state_sample.csv`
 4. `exit`

-Restart the program and continue...
+_Restart the program and continue..._

 5. `load state_sample.csv`
 6. `find first_name John`
 7. `queue count` should return `X` #TODO

-#### 5. Emptiness
+#### E. Emptiness

+Note that this set intentionally has no call to `load`:

 1. `find last_name Johnson`
 2. `queue count` should return `0`